open/close all folders

-- Fox Kids UK skipped over the Power Rangers Lightspeed Rescue episode "Go Volcanic" due to the realistic appearance of a firearm, but it would air on GTMV though.
+- Fox Kids UK skipped over the Power Rangers Lightspeed Rescue episode "Go Volcanic" due to the realistic appearance of a firearm — though, strangely, it did air on ITV's GMTV Kids block.

 - The Wikipedia article for the Scorpions' album "Virgin Killer" — which featured a naked ten-year-old girl on the cover — was blacklisted and blocked by the Internet Watch Foundation in December 2008, since it was considered to be "potentially illegal" according to the Protection of Children Act 1978.
 After four days of blocking, this decision was reversed.

 - In May 2012, the UK's High Court ordered ISPs to block The Pirate Bay.
 However, it is rather simple to get around this block.

 - In 2013, Prime Minister David Cameron imposed infamous Internet filters that block out pornographic material.
 Or rather, what they detected to be pornographic — for instance, League of Legends came under a false alarm because some of its files have "sex" in their filenames.
 The filters aren't mandatory; you can opt out with a simple phone call to the ISP.note